 - A medium exfoliant

-- Yellowish colour – will give a slight tint to the soap
+- Yellowish colour – will give slight tint to soap

 - Cold process soap – add directly to soap at trace